GulcanC/Bootstrap-1/README.md

 **Explore, Create and Share Sections**

 These three sections have a header section that contain a title, a paragraph and a button.
-Under the header section they have a container that includes 6 columns div **col-md-6** for medium screens, under below the medium screens, these two div elements stack on top of each other. first div is 6 columns image,
+Under the header section they have a container that includes 6 columns div **col-md-6** for medium screens, under below the medium screens, these two div elements stack on top of each other.
+Here, first div is the image and we use **img-fluid** class so that it fits inside the container for different sizes.
+The second div contains a title, a paragraph and the icons with texts.

+**Footer Section**